I work with a SOHO who would like to provide remote VPN access to a handful of staff and I'm new to VPN configs.

 Is it possible to keep the existing Linksys DSL router in place handling all the existing services and integrate the PIX solely for the VPN?
-I know I could provide all existing services plus VPN access with another Linksys product, but I need the VPN to be compatible with Mac OS X and that's why I chose the PIX 501 (10 user license).
+I know I could provide all existing services plus VPN access with another Linksys product, but I need the VPN to be compatible with Mac OS X and that's why I chose the PIX 501.

 What I'm really needing are resources to help me decide the best way to deploy the PIX.
 Should I replace the existing Linksys DSL router (which means I'd have to do some static IP assignments because I have about 14 different devices on the office network, not including any remote VPN clients)?
 Or can I keep the Linksys in place doing all that it is currently doing and have it do VPN passthrough to the PIX to handle only VPN connections?
-I understand that I can have the PIX redirect DHCP requests to another device (like the Linksys) to get around the DHCP limitation of the PIX.
+I understand that I can have the PIX redirect DHCP requests to another device (like the Linksys).

 Login to the FXOS chassis manager.